mtuck/Software-Engineering/README.md

 -work best when the problem is difficult
 -should function well in a research environment
 -works well in an industrial setting when there is a hard problem to solve

+##Hierarchical or Chief programmer Team
+-one overall manager (cheif programmer)
+-everyone understands the lines of authority
+-Team members tend to participate less in decisions likely to be handed down from above -May have a programming secretary and a backup programmer for the chief programmer -Difficult to find one person adept at both managing and programming